florentpoujol/battlefield6_portal_tutorials/readme.md

 But these are not regular JS objects, they are opaque "symbols", that represents a built-in objects which internals have not been exposed.
 So they do not have accessible properties, like player.name for instance, but you may get metadata through some functions like `mod.GetObjId(object): number`.

+## DeployCam

+Deploy cams comes into play when you are on the deploy screen.

+It is both the top down view of the whole map, and the "vignette" that you have on the bottom right when you mouse over an objective, the HQ or a squad mate.

+**On HQ and Objective**

+To get the deploy cam on an objective or HQ, just parent a `DeployCam` object to the `HQ_PlayerSpawner` or `CapturePoint` object.
+No need to orient it, the parameters of the camera are the "Camera" properties on the parent object.
+By default they will just orbit

+**On the map itself**

+This is more nebulous, it only works half the time.

+You need to parent a `DeployCam` object to the top-level map object, position it at (0,0,0) (maybe change the height to be above the map, but how high doesn't seems to matter) and change its X orientation to be -90° so that it "looks down".

+It will work if the view of the map in the deploy screen is indeed top-down.

+Also the outlines of the combat area, or the HQ or objectives areas will not show up by default, I do not know how to do that.

+**On vehicle**

+This is not known.
+Parenting a DeployCam to a VehicleSpawner itself parented to the HQ isn't enough to create a vehicle spawn that you can select from the deploy screen, and you can link a VehicleSpawn to an HQ like you can do with InfantrySpawns.

+## WorldIcon

+These objects represents an icon that will be visible in 3D space where you place it on the map.
+You can select the ico it will display and its color.
+The color must be set in RGB, with values between 0 and 1 instead of 0 and 255.

+They also have parameters for a text, but even if the text match a key or a value present in the `string.json` file, it isn't visible.